Bridge of Hope National Board of Directors

 Bill currently serves as Vice President – Philanthropy & Community Engagement at Luthercare in Lititz, PA.
 Bill holds a Master of Divinity from Luther Northwestern Seminary and a Master of Sacred Theology from the Lutheran Theological Seminary at Gettysburg.
 He is an ordained minister of the Evangelical Lutheran Church in America.
 Prior to joining Luthercare in 2009, Bill served as Vice President, System Leadership and Collaboration with Lutheran Services in America.

 Jennifer Schwalm, C.P.A.Board Treasurer

-Jennifer Schwalm is the Chief Mission Development Officer at Masonic Villages.
+Jennifer Schwalm is a partner in Baker Tilly’s healthcare group and leads the senior services practice and previously served as the Chief Mission Development Officer at Masonic Villages.
 She earned her accounting degree from Shippensburg University and, in 2009, was named one of Pennsylvania’s “Best 50 Women in Business.”
 Jennifer previously served on the endowment committee for Lutheran Camping Corporation of Central Pennsylvania.
 She currently volunteers with United Way Capital Region and is a member of Trinity Lutheran Church in Camp Hill, Pennsylvania.
 “I’m excited to serve on the board of Bridge of Hope National,” says Jennifer.
 “I have always been committed to the importance of neighboring relationships for women and girls.
 The program model of Bridge of Hope is built around building these relationships for women and children facing homelessness.”